Have you ever stopped to think of the trip water takes to get to your faucet? How does it get there? Where does it come from?

-For over 116 years, SRP has been monitoring, measuring and moving water for delivery to a growing city.
-It’s an effort that takes experts coming together with some pretty cool technology.
+For 120 years, SRP has been monitoring, measuring and moving water for delivery to a growing metropolitan Valley.
+It’s an effort that takes experts coming together with some cool technology.

-These solar-powered sites are located at many locations in SRP’s watershed at key elevations between 4,000 and 8,000 feet.
+These solar-powered sites are located at many locations on SRP’s watershed at key elevations between 4,000 and 8,000 feet.

 SRP Snowtography helps us understand:

 - Changing watershed conditions each season

 Similarly, we use photo technology to monitor the flow of water over time.

 SRP Flowtography is a unique solar-powered technology developed by SRP.
 It helps us keep a close eye on and predict water conditions across our 8.3 million acres of watershed.
 As stewards of the Valley’s water supply, this is very important.